NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 provides detailed information about creating a Jetstream2 instance.
 While following those steps, be sure to make the following choices for this instance:

-* Choose the "Featured-Ubuntu22" image as the instance source.
+* When choosing an image as the instance source, if viewing "By Type", select the "Ubuntu 22.04 (latest)" image.
+If viewing "By Image", choose the "Featured-Ubuntu22" image.
 * Choose the "Flavor" m3.quad (4 CPUs) to provide a faster simulation run-time.
 * Select a custom disk size of 100 GB - larege enough to hold this exercise's data and results.
 * Select the SSH public key that you uploaded previously.